-Dr. Gerrit Hoogenboom recently traveled to Bangkok, Thailand.
-He conducted a Small Farm Precision Agriculture Workshop “A Training Program on DSSAT v4.6 and CropDSS tool” at the Sakhon Rice Research Center and gave an invited presentation at the Small Farm Precision Agriculture Seminar sponsored by the Thai Research Foundation.
+Gerrit Hoogenboom traveled to Bangkok, Thailand in September 2017 to conduct a Small Farm Precision Agriculture Workshop “A Training Program on DSSAT v4.6 and CropDSS tool” at the Sakhon Rice Research Center and gave an invited presentation at the Small Farm Precision Agriculture Seminar sponsored by the Thai Research Foundation.

 The PLOS ONE article introducing the Fishery Performance Indicators has become one of the top 25% most cited papers in the journal in only 2 years.
 Anderson JL, Anderson CM, Chu J, Meredith J, Asche F, Sylvia G, et al. (2015) The Fishery Performance Indicators: A Management Tool for Triple Bottom Line Outcomes.
 PLoS ONE 10(5): e0122809. doi:10.1371/journal.pone.0122809.

 A new paper applies FPI to evaluate a development project: Impact Evaluation of a Fisheries Development Project by Jingjie Chu, Taryn Garlock, Patrick Sayon, Frank Asche and James Anderson, Marine Policy (2017) 141-149.
 Free access through October 28 here.